danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

 I pointed Claude Code at the blog post URL, described the copy selection issue, and prompted it to use the [Chrome DevTools MCP server](https://github.com/ChromeDevTools/chrome-devtools-mcp) to figure out what was going on.

 <aside class="markdown-aside">
-The Chrome DevTools MCP server gives an AI assistant direct control of a fresh, automated Chrome instance.
-It can load a page, inspect the DOM, read computed styles, list attached event listeners, watch network requests, and run JS in the console.
+The Chrome DevTools MCP server gives an AI assistant control of an automated Chrome instance.
+It can load a page, inspect the DOM, read CSS rules, watch network requests, and run JS in the console.
 Instead of guessing at markup from a page source dump, the assistant can poke at the actual running page the same way a developer would in their browser developer tools.
 </aside>

 It pretty quickly found the following: